-Those are the opening words of David Meerman Scott’s new book Real-Time: How Marketing & PR at Speed Drives Measurable Success. *Sigh.* It’s yet another new way of marketing that homebuilding and remodeling companies need to get to grips with.
+Those are the opening words of David Meerman Scott’s book Real-Time: How Marketing & PR at Speed Drives Measurable Success. *Sigh.* It’s yet another new way of marketing that remodeling companies need to get to grips with.
 Consumers like to see relevant content, whether it relates to pop culture, the news, or simply your remodeling business.
 But wait — there’s more!
-This can actually be useful to you if you know how to use it properly.
+Utilizing relevant content can be useful to you if you know how to use it properly.

-Real-time marketing is the science of relevance, of making the moment count.
-The perfect examples came during this year’s Super Bowl, when the power went out for 34 minutes.
-The marketing gurus working for Kraft Foods’ Oreo cookie brand saw the opportunity, had access to decision makers for approval, and within minutes, a tweet went out with a darkened photo of a cookie, saying “Power out?
+A great example of real-time marketing came during the Super Bowl a few years ago, when the power went out for 34 minutes.
+The marketing gurus working for Kraft Foods’ Oreo cookie brand saw the opportunity, had access to decision-makers for approval, and within minutes, a tweet went out with a darkened photo of a cookie, saying “Power out?
 No problem.
 You can still dunk in the dark.”

-1. Plan In Advance
+1. Plan in Advance

 Get creative and test the waters of what your audience likes to see.
 If your clients tend to like football, capitalize on the football season through timely updates or relevant graphics.
 Of course, you’re never going to be able to plan ahead for all the opportunities that occur, but if you’re thinking the right way about real-time marketing, you should be able to capitalize on things that happen and grab the chance for relevance.

 - A company that buys and refurbishes used designer purses ran an ad simultaneously with one of Lindsay Lohan’s many court appearances and the resulting news about her financial difficulties.
 The ad read: “We’ll Buy Your Purses, Lindsay!
 Company Offers Big Money For Cash-Strapped Lohan’s Leftovers”